 Repeat the process for ten times, conduct the exercise for three sets.

-4. Calm the Effects of Inflammation with Ice
+4. Calm the Effects of Inflammation with Natural Remedies

-If you are experiencing persistent pain in the hip area, use ice to reduce the pain and the inflammation.
+If you are experiencing persistent pain in the hip area, use ice or other natural remedies to reduce the pain and the inflammation.
 Wrap enough ice cubes using a towel or a piece of cloth and then place it on the hip joint.
 Use this remedy 4-5 times daily for about 10 to 15 minutes.

 5. Medical Treatment